ramaneswaran/ramaneswaran.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/images/me_harsil.jpg">

 Hey there!
-My name is Raman and I currently work at NVIDIA as a Data Scientist where I help customers build and deploy machine learning solutions.
+My name is Raman and I am currently a masters student at Univ.
+Maryland, College Park.

+Previously I worked as a Data Scientist at NVIDIA where I helped customers build and deploy LLM solutions.

 I was fortunate to intern at [LCS2](https://www.lcs2.in/) mentored by [Prof. Shad Akhtar](https://iiitd.ac.in/shad) and [Prof. Tanmoy Chakraborty](https://www.tanmoychak.com/) where I worked on multimodality and conversational dialogs.
 I completed by Bachelor's thesis under the mentorship of Dr. Vikram Jamwal at [TCS Research](https://www.tcs.com/what-we-do/research).